ycpcs/cs320-spring2016/labs/lab01.md

 <div class="callout">
 It is <i>extremely</i> important that you set the <b>core.autocrlf</b> setting to <b>true</b>.
 If you do not do this, you will experience horrible problems when you try to synchronize your work with your teammates' work.
 You will also incur my wrath.
 Do not incur my wrath.
 </div>

+(If all of the members of your team are using Linux or MacOS, you will probably not need to worry about this.)

 ## Step 5: Clone your fork of the repository